lets-fiware/FIWARE-Big-Bang/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist**
 [ ] I have run the latest release.
 [ ] I have inspeced the status of docker containers.
+[ ] I have run the sanity check described in after-installation.md.
 [ ] I have inspected all error messages.
 [ ] I have inspected the log files in the /var/log/fiware directory.
 [ ] I have run the `make collect` command.